NFT-com/indexer/DEPLOYMENT-GUIDE.md

 * [Postgres](https://hub.docker.com/_/postgres)
 * [Redis](https://hub.docker.com/_/redis)

-Native installed postgres and redis will also work.
-No need to have postgres and redis in containers.
+Natively installed postgres and redis instances can alternatively be used instead of running them containers.

-## Build the containers
+## Building the Containers

 In order to run the indexer the first step is to build the container images.

-For this the command bellow allows building and tagging the containers.
+For this the command below allows building and tagging the containers.
 Replace `<name>` with:

 * api
 * jobwatcher